pselm/signals/docs/Elm/Char.md

 ## Module Elm.Char

+Functions for working with characters.
+Character literals are enclosed in `'a'` pair of single quotes.

 #### `isUpper`

 ``` purescript
 isUpper :: Char -> Bool
 ```

 True for upper case letters.

 #### `isLower`